Nishukr/instocknew/README.md

 ## ✨ Features
 - **User Authentication**: Secure login and registration system.
-- **Stock Market Data**: Real-time updates on stock prices and trends.
 - **Portfolio Management**: Track investments and returns in a personalized dashboard.
 - **Interactive UI**: A responsive and user-friendly interface.
 - **Easy Transactions**: Easy payment and fund withdrawal system.